Hrishikesh19032004/VoltHop/NREL/readme.md

    - Some API responses may be malformed or empty.
    - Solution: Check for `"error"` fields in the response and handle missing data safely.

-Would you like to extend this script to save the retrieved data to a CSV or database? 🚀